 - C-x k (kill-buffer)

 Buffers are what you work with, buffers contain data, mostly text.
 When you open a file, the content of that file is placed in a buffer.
 This buffer will be named after the filename.
 You then work within the buffer.
 Changes are applied to the source (file) when saving is requested.
 By default Emacs has autosave.
 It does not save every x minutes, but every x modifications done to the buffer.
-An open buffer with no modification will not trigger the
+An open buffer with no modification will not trigger the autosave.

 It takes no time to have many buffers, and you may not remember all of them.
 To list all the currently opened buffers, press C-x C-b.
-A new buffer will open in a split frame with the full list of
+A new buffer will open in a split frame with the full list of buffers.
+You can maneuver within that buffer with the arrow key and switch to buffer at point with <RET>.

 From within the buffer list, you can flag the entry at point for: